DoniBoye/test/README.md

-or create a new repository on the command line echo "# test" >> README.md git init git add README.md
+create a new repository on the command line: echo "# test" >> README.md git init git add README.md